 “Screening for sexually-transmitted infections is what we do,” said Janeen Burlison, senior director of quality at Planned Parenthood of the Pacific Southwest.
 “We value it as a means of early detection, in order to ensure early treatment and prevent transmission to partners.”

 The California Department of Public Health (CDPH) reported a total of 249,224 cases of STDs in California in 2015, an 11.6 percent increase over the previous year.

 California’s STD rates continue to be highest in young people 15-24 years of age, especially females.
 These young women are the most vulnerable to infertility and other serious long-term reproductive health problems caused by STIs.

 “The use of condoms is the best way to avoid chlamydia and gonorrhea,” said Burlison.
 “Either, if left untreated, can lead to Pelvic Inflammatory Disease (PID), which in turn can lead to infertility.”

-Burlison theorizes that because people are now less afraid of contracting HIV, they’re not taking proper precautions against other more common STDs.
+Burlison theorizes that because people are now less afraid of contracting HIV, they’re not taking proper precautions against other more common STIs.

 “Because the perceived risk of HIV has been decreased, younger people don’t have the fear associated with it.
-They’re using fewer barrier methods to prevent STDs,” Burlison said.
+They’re using fewer barrier methods to prevent STIs,” Burlison said.